Accounting process: the 7 steps of the accounting cycle for businesses

 Accounting review is the quality control step of the cycle.
 It aims to verify:

-- ▸Compliance with accruals principle: expenses and revenues are allocated to their period of realisation
+- Compliance with accruals principle: expenses and revenues are allocated to their period of realisation (French Commercial Code, art.
+L123-13, second paragraph, and art.
+L123-21)

-The standard IFRS 15 (revenue from contracts with customers), applicable to consolidated groups, requires an additional review on revenue recognition: turnover is recorded when — and only when — the performance obligation is satisfied.
+The standard IFRS 15 (revenue from contracts with customers), mandatory for the consolidated accounts of companies whose securities are admitted to trading on an EU regulated market (Regulation EC 1606/2002) and optional for other consolidating groups, requires an additional review on revenue recognition: turnover is recorded when (and only when) the performance obligation is satisfied.

 At regular intervals, the accounting cycle feeds the mandatory declarations: